awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 You can use some of the resources you created in this tutorial for the [Tutorial: Create a four\-stage pipeline](tutorials-four-stage-pipeline.md)\.
 For example, you can reuse the CodeDeploy application and deployment\.
 You can configure a build action with a provider such as CodeBuild, which is a fully managed build service in the cloud\.
 You can also configure a build action that uses a provider with a build server or system, such as Jenkins\.

 However, after you complete this and any other tutorials, you should delete the pipeline and the resources it uses, so that you are not charged for the continued use of those resources\.
-First, delete the pipeline, then the CodeDeploy application and its associated EC2 instances, and finally, the S3 bucket\.
+First, delete the pipeline, then the CodeDeploy application and its associated Amazon EC2 instances, and finally, the S3 bucket\.

 **To clean up the resources used in this tutorial**